kevensen/go-chroma-client/README.md

 - ✅ Configurable client with custom HTTP client support
 - ✅ Context support for all operations
 - ✅ Comprehensive test coverage
+- ✅ **No automatic embedding generation - you provide your own embeddings**

+## Important: Embedding Generation

+**This library does NOT generate embeddings for you.** Creating vectorized embeddings from your documents is the responsibility of the library user.
+You must provide pre-computed embeddings when adding or querying documents.

+This design choice gives you full control over:
+- Which embedding model to use (OpenAI, Sentence Transformers, Cohere, etc.)
+- How embeddings are generated and cached
+- Cost management for API-based embedding services
+- Custom embedding strategies for your specific use case

 ## Installation